 Each local authority will be required to prepare and publish a map identifying land within the scope of the tax.
 This must be updated annually.

-An owner of land which is zoned as being suitable for residential development and serviced on 1st January 2022 and where this development has not commenced before 1st February 2024 will be liable to file a return and pay the Residential Zoned Land Tax on or before 23rd May 2024, with certain exclusions.
+An owner of land which is zoned as being suitable for residential development and serviced on 1st January 2022 and where this development has not commenced before 1st February 2024 will be liable to file a return and pay the RZLT on or before 23rd May 2024, with certain exclusions.

 Where land comes within the scope of the RZLT after 1st January 2022, the tax will be first due in the third year after it comes within scope.